AndreEnes/AndreEnes.github.io/projects.md

 ![Blurry Pipe Boy](/images/projects/ekf/pipe.jpg)

-## Palletizer Robotic Arm

-3D Printed Palletizer servo-controlled arm.
-Objective: pick up pieces and organized them by colour.
-Components: servo motors, colour sensor, lcd, ATmega328p.

-### Highlights

-- Inspired interest in embedded systems
-- Used different types of components
-- Hardware restrictions lead to creative solutions
-  - The microcontroller only has 2 ports capable of running the servo motors, so separate transistors were used to make a "pin selector" to change how the pins were connected to each servo.

-### Lowlights

-- It was during the covid lockdown, so access to hardware tools was quite limited which made it harder to debug.
-- The component precision was low, so the whole project was a bit finnicky.
-- Single buttons make for annoying *"User Interfaces"*.

-### Lessons Learned

-- One must be careful with hardware, frying the chip is not difficult
-- Necessity really leads to enginuity

 ## Ancelotti Robot

 This project explored the integration of facial gesture recognition and animatronic control by developing a system in which a robotic head imitated human facial movements in real time.
 Using a webcam and [MediaPipe's Face Mesh](https://ai.google.dev/edge/mediapipe/solutions/vision/face_landmarker), facial landmarks were detected and analyzed to track expressions such as eye movement, eyebrow position, and mouth motion.